Input

 Interactive Prototype

-This live prototype walks through the full issuer experience: sign in, issue a certificate, watch it get hashed and anchored to the blockchain, then view the public verification page exactly as a regulator, auditor, or customer would see it after scanning the QR code.
+The live prototype covers the full issuer experience: sign in, issue a certificate, watch it get hashed and anchored to the blockchain, then view the public verification page exactly as a regulator, auditor, or customer would see it after scanning the QR code.

 No account required.
 No configuration.
-Click anywhere to explore.
+Click sign in to explore.

 Full issuer dashboard experience.
-No account required — click anywhere to explore.
+No account required.
+Click sign in to explore.
 Open in a new tab ↗

 Designed For

-Organic, green building, textile, food safety, energy, product safety — any certification body whose marks are relied on by auditors, procurement teams, or regulators.
+Any certification body whose marks are relied on by customers, auditors, procurement teams, or regulators.
 If your certificate status isn't publicly verifiable without contacting you, IntegraLayer closes that gap.

 IntegraLayer Is Not